Prosper Guéranger: Life

-Guéranger was born in Sablé on 4 April 1805 into a working-class family.
+Guéranger was born in Sablé-sur-Sarthe on 4 April 1805 into a working-class family.
 As a young boy, he frequently read The Genius of Christianity, a work written by François-René de Chateaubriand which defended the Catholic faith against the claims of the Enlightenment, and which had been published shortly before his birth.

 As a teenager, Guéranger felt called to serve as a Catholic priest and in 1822 entered the minor seminary at Tours.
-During this time, he read and embraced the ultramontanist views then held by the Abbé Hugues Felicité Robert de Lamennais.
+During this time, he read and embraced the ultramontanist views then held by Hugues Felicité Robert de Lamennais.
 He also came to study the writings of the Desert Fathers and began to develop a strong interest in the history of the Church and of monastic life.

 Ordained a diocesan priest on 7 October 1827, Guéranger was quickly named a canon, a member of the cathedral chapter of Tours.
 During this period, he was appointed to serve as the administrator of the parish of the Foreign Missions until near the close of 1830.
 At this point he demonstrated his interest in the liturgy when he began to use the Roman Missal and texts for the Divine Office, unlike many of his colleagues, who still made use of the diocesan editions commonly in use in pre-Revolutionary France.